 The labland family's name comes from that coastal landscape of Medieval France known as Normandy

 .
 Their name originated with someone who was a person who was "blanc" or in English "white."
-It was no doubt originally given to someone either because of their blond hair or because of a reputation for purity and piety.
+It was no doubt originally given to a man with white or blond hair and the feminine form, Blanche, was usually given to a woman that possessed great beauty CITATION[CLOSE]

 Early Origins of the labland family